xiaosquared/FORMation/README.md

 ```

 ### Examples
 The /examples folder has some sample scripts.
 To run, paste the code into the FORMation editor.
+Current examples:
+* __pong.js:__
+  * A physical pong game where the shape display moves around a real ball, with paddles controlled via the keyboard.
+  * Example of how to use Box feature to render boxes and detect collision between them